tskow99/cautious-random-forest/README.md

 # Cautious-random-forest
 ## EN.675 Final Project

+This repository explores methods for implementing cautiousness in Random Forest classifiers for binary classification tasks.
+We investigate various algorithms that account for uncertainty during decision-making and evaluate their effectiveness across multiple datasets.
+A summary of our findings and analysis is provided in the accompanying paper available in this repository.

-The code found in this repository was developed in fufillment of EN.675 Final Project assignment, completed by @tskow99, @davfeldm17 and @jehuddleston.
+This project was developed in fufillment of EN.675 Final Project assignment, completed by @tskow99, @davfeldm17 and @jehuddleston.

 # Getting started
 Clone the repository